RvSpectML/RISE_NEID_pipeline/README.md

 ```

 Create file nexsci_id.toml in the workspace that includes the username and password for neid.
-For running a neid_night job, you will also want to generate file cookie in the workspace.

 Create an empty data_paths.jl (`touch data_paths.jl`) in NeidSolarScripts.jl.  (**TODO:** Update make_manifest_solar.jl so it doesn't need this file.
 Or if it really does, make it toml file.)